Scientific Name

 Description

-Euphorbia inermis is a many-branched succulent with erect, up to 10 inches (25 cm) long branches, radiating like fingers from a central stem.
-It grows up to 20 inches (50 cm) in diameter.
-When it is in bloom, the tip of the branches is covered with fragrant pure white flowers.
+Euphorbia inermis is a much-branched succulent with ascending finger-like branches that radiate outward from the main stem tip.
+The caudex grow up to 4 inches (10 cm) in diameter.
+The bumpy branches are up to 10 inches (25 cm) long and 0.5 inches (1.2 cm) in diameter.
 This species is one of the caudex-forming Euphorbias, very similar to Euphorbia esculenta and Euphorbia caput-medusae.

 Hardiness